vk-5/RouteSetter/README.md

 ## Features

 ### Edit
-- this panel is useful for all three scenarios
+- this panel is useful for all five scenarios
 - I recommend leaving this panel visible.
 #### Prepare new scene
 - removes all objects, materials, collections etc.